 - 6. Select the appropriate Date Range for the report. - The default values will be the current date. - 7.
 Press the CONTINUE button to process the report. - 8.
-Selecting the CANCEL button will abort the process. - Select BACK: HOME_to return to the Home Menu.
+Selecting the CANCEL button will abort the process.

 Shown above is an example of a Customer Summary Report.